sparkfun/SparkFun_DataLogger/README.md

 The current list of SparkFun boards supported by the SparkFun DataLogger IoT are listed in the [DataLogger Supported Device List](../supported_devices).

 SparkFun DataLogger IoT products include Internet connectivity built in, and includes connections for a variety of IoT service services and end-point types.
-Connection types include MQTT, HTTP, AWS IoT, Azure IoT, ThingSpeak, Arduino IoT Cloud.
+Connection types include MQTT, HTTP, AWS IoT, Azure IoT, ThingSpeak, Arduino Cloud.
 To enable connectivity, connect the DataLogger IoT to a WiFi network, enter the required credentials for the specific IoT service being used, and the DataLogger IoT will do the rest - no programming required.

 The DataLogger IoT products are highly configurable via an easily to use serial interface.
 Simply plug in a USB C cable and open a terminal at 115200 Kbps.
 By default the logging output is automatically streamed to the serial terminal - pressing any key will bring up the menu system.
 Device settings are also configurable via a JSON file contained on an inserted SD card - enabling rapid configuration for multiple devices.